-Very toxic mold can be completely concealed.
-You may not smell it.
-Some people exposed to toxic mold will feel fine.
-But the mold is still there and it may be compromising your health or the health of people you care about without event knowing it.
-Do not completely trust any screening test including ERMI, HERTSMI or air testing results if symptoms or bloodwork is consistent with mold illness and those tests come back negative.
-I have had very good ERMI and air tests for me and for others in my family, and still found VERY toxic mold concealed.
+Very toxic mold can be completely concealed; you may not smell it.
+Some people exposed to toxic mold will feel fine, but the mold is still there and it may be compromising your health or the health of people you care about without even knowing it.
+Do not completely trust any screening test including ERMI, HERTSMI, or air testing results if symptoms or bloodwork is consistent with mold illness and those tests come back negative.
+I have had very good ERMI and air tests completed for me and for others in my family, and still found VERY toxic mold concealed.
 In one case the water damage was exposed and the ERMI still came back great.

 So what does one do if they have health issues that might be connected to mold or other environmental factors but there are no outward signs?
-Here's my list of How to Start:
+Here’s my list of how to get started:

-1. INSPECT the inside of your home or building.
 Use a flashlight to look for any changes in texture or color on surfaces.
 The signs may be very subtle.
-Early signs on that water might be behind drywall include sparkles on the surface, bubbling of paint, peeling of paint, emergence of a white powder substance.
-Any color changes at all should be noted.
+Early signs that water might be behind drywall include sparkles on the surface, bubbling of paint, peeling of paint, emergence of a white powder substance,etc. Any color changes at all should be noted.
 The flashlight is key to avoid the natural drop off of light from light fixtures.
 Be meticulous.

-3. INSPECT your systems.
 HVAC systems are the cause of possibly 50% of mold problems in buildings.
-Check coils and condensate drains.
+Check coils and condensation drains.
 Check all vents to make sure they are unobstructed and drawing air well.
 This includes cooking vents, dryer vents, and bathroom vents.
-These vents should NEVER exhaust in the basement, crawl space, attic or from the underside of soffits If you don't have working bathroom exhaust fans in rooms where showers produce moisture, there is likely to be a problem as the humidity alone over time will collect.
+These vents should NEVER exhaust into the basement, crawl space, attic, or from the underside of soffits.
+If you don’t have working bathroom exhaust fans in rooms where showers produce moisture, there is likely to be a problem as the humidity, alone, over time will collect.